waldronmatt/groundwork/docs/repo/ARCHITECTURE.md

 ```

 There are other ways to do this such as symlinking and/or stubbing via third-party packages, but I personally ran into issues using these other methods.
 Alternatively, some may choose to refernce them via a registry (`npm`) with specified versions so that changes do not break other apps in the monorepo.
 This may be preferred for larger teams and organizations.

+## ESM and CJS File Naming Conventions

+For the rare instances where I have both `esm` and `cjs` bundles, I set specific file extensions like `.cjs` for `cjs` and use the standard `.js` extension for `esm`.
+ESM is the module system industry standard and I would prefer to not label them specifically with a `.mjs` extension.
+Labelling `cjs` files differently helps to remind developers to upgrade in the future if both module systems must be supported.